-- 9.49 A regulated entity must ensure that an advertisement for a product which is not readily realisable, states that it may be difficult for consumers to sell or exit the product and/or obtain reliable information about its value or extent of the risks to which it is exposed. - 9.50 A regulated entity must ensure that an advertisement for a product that cannot be encashed prior to maturity, or which incurs an early redemption charge if encashed prior to maturity, clearly states that this is the case. - 9.51 A regulated entity must ensure that an advertisement for a product subject to front-end loading states that: - a) deductions for charges and expenses are not made uniformly throughout the life of the product, but are loaded disproportionately onto the early period,

-- b) the consumer must be warned that, if the consumer withdraws from the product in the early period, the practice of front-end loading will impact on the amount of money which the consumer receives, and - c) if applicable, that a consumer may not get back the full amount they invested. - 9.52 Where a regulated entity advertises an interest rate relating to a proportion of the tracker bond to be placed on deposit, the advertisement must also clearly state the following: - a) whether the rate quoted is fixed or variable, and if fixed, for what period and, where relevant, an indication of the rate that will apply thereafter; - b) the relevant compound annual rate of this deposit over the full term of the tracker bond; and - c) whether any tax is payable on the interest earned.
+- 9.47 A regulated entity must ensure that an advertisement for a product, which is not readily realisable, states that it may be difficult for consumers to sell or exit the product and/or obtain reliable information about its value or extent of the risks to which it is exposed. - 9.48 A regulated entity must ensure that an advertisement for a product that cannot be encashed prior to maturity, or which incurs an early redemption charge if encashed prior to maturity, clearly states that this is the case. - 9.49 A regulated entity must ensure that an advertisement for a product subject to front-end loading states that: - a) deductions for charges and expenses are not made uniformly throughout the life of the product, but are loaded onto the early period; - b) if the consumer withdraws from the product in the early period, the practice of front-end loading will impact on the amount of money which the consumer receives; and - c) if applicable, that a consumer may not get back the full amount they invested. - 9.50 Where a regulated entity advertises an interest rate relating to a proportion of the tracker bond to be placed on deposit, the advertisement must also clearly state the following: - a) whether the rate quoted is fixed or variable, and if fixed, for what period and, where relevant, an indication of the rate that will apply thereafter; - the relevant compound annual rate, over the full term of the tracker bond, applicable to the proportion of the tracker bond to be placed on deposit; and - c) whether any tax is payable on the interest earned.